5 Tips For Field Service Professionals To Get Paid On Time

 This simple practice helps you get your payments processed promptly and keeps your company account from depleting when it shouldn’t have to.
 Store this contact’s information in your CRM portion of your field service management solution to keep it on file.

-Paper invoices sent by snail mail are a thing of the past.
-Send invoices digitally via your payment solution instead.
-Customers find this much more convenient.
 Some payment service providers may even be able to create self-service customer portals for easy, safe payments.
+A self-service customer portal allows your clients to view their entire service history, download past receipts for tax purposes, and update their stored payment methods (card-on-file), which drastically reduces the administrative load on your back office.
 This sort of optimization empowers you to focus on your field operations and service workers.

-Keep the Invoice Simple
+Keep the invoice simple

 While it is essential to know who to contact for your payments, it is also imperative to learn how to reach out to them.